-References to "\$" or "US\$" are to United States dollars and references to "C\$" are to Canadian dollars.
+References to "\$" or "US\$" are to United States dollars, references to "C\$" are to Canadian dollars and references to "CFA" or "XOF" are to Communauté Financière Africaine francs.

 2. BASIS OF PRESENTATION

 (a) STATEMENT OF COMPLIANCE

 These unaudited condensed consolidated interim financial statements (the "Interim Financial Statements") have been prepared in accordance with International Accounting Standard ("IAS") 34, "Interim Financial Reporting" ("IAS 34").